amitbiderman/screenshot_project/README.md

 2. Pull Docker image from [Docker Hub](https://hub.docker.com/)

-For both of these options Docker is required (Steps for installation are specified below)
+For both of these options Docker installation is required (Steps for installation are specified below)

 Both steps are explained below